Blazentor/apache-manager/README.md

 # apache-manager
-windows xampp site creater (wordpress - laravel)
+windows xampp site creator (wordpress - laravel)

 you need to change a few variables in Form.cs and Functions.cs to your xampp and hosts file path